-Among the many other benefits of owning rentals, having the tenant pay down your mortgage and watching the market appreciation increase your value is a wonderful thing.
-So wonderful that it can then lead to the question about what to do with all of your newfound equity.
+Among the many other benefits of owning rentals, having the tenant pay down your mortgage and watching the market appreciation increase your value is so wonderful that it can then lead to the question about what to do with all of your newfound equity.

-For anyone that agrees with the strategy of having good debt, which allows you to borrow dollars from the future at today’s super low interest rates, having a paid off property is not nearly as efficient as one with leverage.
-Selling is often an idea that is thrown around, though the loss of that income stream and the tax bill can be a downer.
+For anyone that agrees with the strategy of having good debt, which allows you to borrow dollars from the future at today’s super low-interest rates, having a paid-off property is not nearly as efficient as one with leverage.
+Selling is often an idea that is thrown around.
+Although the loss of that income stream and the tax bill can be a downer.
 Even doing a 1031 exchange has it’s disadvantages, including having to find another replacement property super quick.